 SCHK income is primarily derived from donations from individual donors, foundations, corporations, and the Hong Kong SAR Government.
-These donations are either (i) general donations, with no restrictions by the donor on how they may be used or (ii) designated donations, whose use is restricted to a designated programme, programmes, or types of programmes.
+These donations are either (i) general donations, with no restrictions by the donor on how they may be used or (ii) designated donations, the use of which is restricted to a designated programme, multiple programmes, or types of programmes.